Title

 • The code can be freely obtained from GitHub (or another similar repository).

-• The software versions used to obtain the results are made clear by documentation or providing a Docker container.
+• The software versions used to obtain the results are made clear by documentation or providing a Docker container (more advanced option).

 • The code and data are well described and organized with a system that is consistent.